eurise-network/technical-reference/developer-guidelines/03-documentation.md

 Documentation is fundamental to ensure usability and usefulness of the software.
 It must be stored along the code, ideally in the repository's `docs` folder.
+Basic documentation should also be included in the [Readme](02-readme.md).

+Documentation is relevant in many forms, each of wich should by addressed for different audiences with variying degree of experience and knowledge.

 1. User documentation
    Include a documentation for end users, including e.g.